AlejandroGRA/healtek_patient_monitoring/README.md

 $ docker-compose down
 ```
 ### Make sure the services are running correctly <a name="checkServices"></a>
-Run the next command at a terminal:
+Run the next command from a terminal:
 ```
 $ docker ps
 ```
-There must be **six** services running, like as portrayed in the next image:
+There must be **six** services running, as portrayed in the next image:
 [![Capture4.png](https://i.postimg.cc/R0Gqs74d/Capture4.png)](https://postimg.cc/KKkZ4gK3)
 If you are experiencing errors or a service container is not running, you can see the logs of the service with the following command:
 ```
 $ docker logs container_name
 ```
-1. **IoT sensor and Mosquitto**
+1. IoT sensor and Mosquitto

 To check that the sensor is sending data to the MQTT broker correctly, open a new terminal and run the following commands:
 ```